Adaptation Rights Agents in India: Remake and Format Licensing

 Adaptation rights in India are governed by the Indian Copyright Act, 1957, as amended in 2012.
 Key provisions include:

-The Madras High Court’s Vaalee verdict (2001) clarified that producers hold remake rights unless a contract explicitly excludes them.
+The Madras High Court’s Vaalee verdict (2001) addressed producers’ control over remake rights where a contract does not state otherwise, though it did not resolve every scenario.
 However, legal experts argue that adaptation rights initially reside with the scriptwriter or story author, necessitating clear assignments.
 The Copyright Amendment Act, 2012, strengthened creators’ rights, introducing equitable remuneration and moral rights protections aligned with the Berne Convention.
 For example, a scriptwriter could claim residuals for a remake unless their contract waives such rights, complicating international deals.

 In the U.S., adaptation rights are governed by Title 17 of the U.S. Copyright Code, which classifies remakes as derivative works.
 Key aspects include: